tfabris/BlueGigaEmpeg/README.md

 Compile and upload the latest version of BlueGigaEmpeg.ino to the Arduino
 ==============================================================================
-Obtain the BlueGigaEmpeg.ino Arduino sketch file (located in the project zip file) from GitHub, linked in the "Prerequisites" section of this document.
+Obtain the BlueGigaEmpeg.ino Arduino sketch file (located in the project zip file) from GitHub, linked in the [Prerequisites](#prerequisites) section of this document.
 In the GitHub project web site for BlueGigaEmpeg, find the button titled "Clone or download" and select "Download Zip" to download the zip file.
 Unzip the entire project into a folder named "BlueGigaEmpeg" on your computer's hard disk.
 Rename the folder to "BlueGigaEmpeg" if needed.

 ###  Important: